mvyskoc/widelands-odroid/README.md

   - Bugfix with loading locales.
 The the internal locale names were renamed, backported FileSystem functions for better support of relative paths.

   - Remove SDL1.2 libraray and replace it with static [sdl12-compat](https://github.com/libsdl-org/sdl12-compat.git)

+  - Application use environment variable APPDIR as root folder for data and locale.
+If not defined it is same as /.

 # TODO
  - I will add configuration files for XboxDrv driver for Joystick / gamepad support.